 The engine sounds like it's starving for fuel at around 5,700 rpm, so it was suggested to run dual 12-803 regulators with a line out of each to each carb with a straight fitting instead of the banjo.
-What is the difference between just disconnecting the pressure gauge and running the second line out of the one regulator?
+What is the difference between just disconnecting the pressure gauge and running the second fuel line out of the one regulator?
 I have attached a photo of the current setup to get the visual.

 I'd suggest plumbing at least a temporary fuel-pressure gauge to the cowl so you can watch the fuel pressure during a test pass.
 That Mallory pump is rated at 120 gallons per hour at 6 psi, which converts to well in excess of 1,000 hp worth of fuel flow.
-So in theory, your pump has the capacity, but we've seen many cases in which restrictions on the pressure side, restrictions on the inlet side of the pump, inadequate fuel tank vents, and even voltage drops on the electrical side all affect pump capacity.
+So in theory, your pump has the capacity, but we've seen many cases in which restrictions on the pressure side, restrictions on the inlet side of the pump, inadequate fuel tank vents, and even voltage drops on the electrical side all affect pump capacity and create fuel pump problems.
 Rather than testing all these separate systems, I'd suggest making a pass with the car and watching the fuel pressure.
 If the pressure begins to drop halfway down the track, you'll know you have a less than optimal system and can begin to check the above systems as possible corks.
 Another suggestion is that you may have to raise the static fuel pressure setting at idle to maintain that 6 psi under full load.
 If the fuel pressure drops as the car runs down the course, it's an indication of a restriction or a reduction in pump output.
 Your system is what is termed a dead-head system.
 At idle, there is very little fuel used when you set the pressure.
 But under WOT, fuel demand is high, and the pressure might drop.
 As an alternative to this setup, we installed a return system in my orange Chevelle that uses a return regulator to set system pressure at 10 psi, then attached the outlet to a dead-head regulator (like your 12-803) to set the pressure to the carb.
 This way, the fuel pump does not have to work as hard, as the fuel is returned back to the tank.
 And under load, we're using 10 psi (or more if desired) to push fuel forward to the dead-head regulator to feed the carbs.